 Make Your Content Marketing Department a Haven of Safety and Trust

-Only an environment where people feel safe enough to “experiment and fail” can foster the kind of synergy and openness that encourages effective collaboration.
-It’s the cornerstone of creativity – and a must for creating engaging content.
+Only an environment where team members trust that new ideas are valued can foster the kind of synergy and openness that encourages effective collaboration.
+This is the cornerstone of creativity and a must for creating engaging content.

-Scale Your Expertise When You Collaborate Outside Your Silo
+Scale Your Expertise by Collaborating Outside Your Silo

 Effective marketing demands that creatives have a working knowledge of your company’s products and services.
-We content marketers are a curious lot, gathering a wealth of information about any topic that might affect our industry or related ones.
+We content marketers are curious by nature, gathering a wealth of information about any topic that might affect our industry or related ones.

-But most of us don’t have the in-depth knowledge of the nuts-and-bolts aspects of what we produce.
-Since we don’t have the time to embark on a Ph.D. in engineering or pursue a side gig in development, we can take a shortcut to that knowledge when we engage in content collaboration with our company’s subject matter experts.
+However, most of us don’t have in-depth knowledge of the nuts-and-bolts aspects of what we produce.
+Since we don’t have the time to embark on a Ph.D. in engineering or pursue a side gig in development, we can take a shortcut to that knowledge when we engage in content collaboration with our company’s SMEs.

 Set Team Goals and Expectations

-If your teams don’t know what you – and your company – want to achieve, they won’t know where to aim their content.
+If your teams don’t know what you and your company want to achieve, they won’t know where to aim their content collaboration efforts.
 Share the results of your latest content analytics report with them and encourage them to refine low-performing content and create more pieces like your best performers.

 Define your expectations for your teams.
-Whether it’s meeting deadlines or creating a piece of content that addresses specific points, make sure that your directions are clear, measurable, and achievable.
+Whether meeting deadlines or creating content that addresses specific points, make sure that your directions are clear, measurable, and achievable.

-Of course, encourage them to reach out to you or one of their other teammates if they’re stuck knee-deep in writer’s block or have a question.
-But constant intrusions often kill creativity or stifle research.
-Effective collaboration works best in tandem with “alone time,” in which your team members can concentrate on the task at hand.
+Of course, encourage them to reach out to you or one of their teammates if they’re stuck knee-deep in writer’s block or have questions.
+However, constant intrusions often kill creativity or stifle research.
+Effective content collaboration works best in tandem with “alone time,” in which your team members can concentrate on the task at hand.

 Use an Interactive, Real-Time Content Calendar